gwax/www-gwax/posts/2005/12/lets-talk-extensions.rst

    thumbnails of all your tabs; really keen
 -  `Flashblock <http://flashblock.mozdev.org/>`__ - replaces flash with
    a placeholder that you can click to enable individual flash elements;
-   indispensible if, like me, you hate 95% of flash but still want to use it occasionally
+   indispensable if, like me, you hate 95% of flash but still want to use it occasionally
 -  `Open Source in
    Tab <https://addons.mozilla.org/en-US/firefox/addon/5908>`__ - in